vibeus/vibe-website/content/blog/what-you-need-to-know-about-synchronous-and-asynchronous-communication/index.md

 - you’re brainstorming a new product or planning a launch and want everyone to start on the same page.

-## Asynchronous Communication
+## Asynchronous communication

-Asynchronous (or, async) communication is any communication that is sent without the expectation of an immediate reply. **Asynchronous communication occurs when team members can expect lag time between the sent message and response.**
+Asynchronous (or async) communication is any communication that is sent without the expectation of an immediate reply. **Asynchronous communication occurs when team members can expect lag time between the sent message and response.**

 Asynchronous communication examples include recorded video meetings, email, shared Google Docs or Vibe boards, collaborative team spaces (such as [Notion](https://www.notion.so/product)), and Slack messages.
 Email and Slack messaging also work in the synchronous category, but are often used with more asynchronous intentions.